Pathophysiology and Therapy of Genetic Diseases

 Skeletal dysplasias (SD) encompass a complex group of 436 defined conditions affecting bone and cartilage growth.
 The underlying molecular defect remains unidentified in a relatively high proportion of patients, suggesting that further genes or mutations are implicated in both novel and already characterized signaling pathways.

 During the last decade, we have also focused on the genetic and functional understanding of how SHOX (short stature homeobox-containing gene) is implicated in the skeletal development in two SD: Léri-Weill dyschondrosteosis (LWD) and Langer mesomelic dysplasia (LMD).
-We have identified downstream and upstream deletions, which were subsequently shown to include various SHOX regulatory sequences (enhancers), and the presence of SHOX duplications in these pathologies.
-We have also undertaken a candidate gene approach to investigate the presence of mutations in various genes in the Natriuretic peptide receptor B/guanylate cyclase B (NPR-B) pathway.
-We demonstrated that mutations in NPR2 which encodes NPR-B, account for ~3% of patients with disproportionate short stature and/or clinical or radiographic indicators of SHOX deficiency and in whom no SHOX defect has been identified.
-More recently, we have identified mutations in a novel gene in a related pathway in patients with disproportionate short stature.
+We have identified downstream and upstream deletions, which we subsequently went on to show that they include various SHOX regulatory sequences (enhancers).

 The projects aims are to identify and functionally characterize novel genes and genomic regions implicated in the etiology of SD, using a combination of NGS technologies and functional assays.